ThemModdingHerds/velvet-beautifier/PROCESS.md

 ## Process of modding

-1. make backup of game file to temp file
+1. copy backup of game file to temp file
-2. add items to temp file
+2. merge items to temp file
 3. replace game file with temp file